Lack of sleep can be daunting right?

 - And a dreadful impact on blood sugar levels.

-A research team led by a doctor in the University of Chicago found that if a healthy adult sleeps an average of 316 minutes per day (that is, about 5.2 hours), then after 8 consecutive days, he will secrete more insulin than those who sleep every day.
+A research team led by a doctor at the University of Chicago found that if a healthy adult sleeps an average of 316 minutes per day (that is, about 5.2 hours), then after 8 consecutive days, he will secrete more insulin than those who sleep every day.
 50% more people in 477 minutes (about 8 hours).

 As a result, people with less sleep have a 40% decrease in insulin sensitivity.